learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Fixed /myesp/onsite for admins.
 - The contact form now uses the organization short name for the teacher option.
 - Added a dummy folder for survey histograms.
 This preemtively fixes any problems sites might have with saving the histogram files.
+- Fixed the completion certificate printable and added blank default letterhead.
+- Fixed the calculation of a section's capacity for cases where a section takes place in multiple classrooms.

 Known issues of new features
 ============================